ahmedbadawy4/Devops-Orange/README.md

     helm init --service-account tiller
     kubectl --namespace kube-system get pods | grep tiller
     ```
-### 4- deploy the NFS provisioner on minikube:
+### 4- Setup the NFS provisioner on minikube:

     - Edit the nfs <NFS_IP> in `manifests/nfs-provisioner/deployment.yaml`
       > in our case it will be the ubuntu server_IP because we installed it locally
-    - deploy the provisioner `kubectl apply -f manifests/nfs-provisioner/`
+    - Deploy the provisioner `kubectl apply -f manifests/nfs-provisioner/`

  ## Setup CI/CD on top of Minikube (using helm)

- ###  1- deploy Jenkins:
+ ###  1- Setup Jenkins:
    - Create new namespace `kubectl create ns build`
    - Search for jenkins in helm `helm search jenkins`
    - Get the values file  `helm inspect values stable/jenkins > jenkins_values.yaml` or better use the ready file in `helm/helm_values/jenkins_values.yaml`